All you need to know ahead of the CAF Awards | Africanews

 African Football

-After a two-year hiatus, the Confederation of African Football (CAF) Awards are back.
-The nominees of the 13 different categories will attend the event held in Morocco.
+**After a two-year hiatus, the Confederation of African Football (CAF) Awards are back.
+The nominees in the 13 different categories will attend the event held in Morocco on Thursday.

 The 2022 African best players, teams, coaches and clubs will be unveiled on Thursday.
 The CAF Awards ceremony will kick off at 7 PM GMT in Morocco's capital, Rabat.
 This year, fans votes shall account for 70% of the total weight of the decision in regards to the CAF Goal of the Year.
 Laureates will be chosen in 13 different categories.